 Getting a read on your opponents

 Just like in a heads up sit and goes, successful spin and go strategy requires constant adjustment to your opponents.
-As soon as the game starts and you still have some room to manoeuvre, try to figure out who are your opponents and how they play.
+As soon as the game starts and you still have some room to maneuver, try to figure out who are your opponents and how they play.
 There are so many players in these games that you quite unlikely to gather big sample sizes on many of them.
 Quite the opposite, a lot of the time you will be playing new opponents, which you have not seen before.
-To gather some information, try raising few more hands than normal from the BTN or SB and see how your opponent reacts.
-It is important to know who defends their blinds enough and who tends to fold more.
+To gather some information, try raising a few more hands than normal from the BTN or SB and see how your opponent reacts.
+It is important to know who defends their blinds enough and who tends to fold more and for that, poker tools such as Holdem Manager or Poker Tracker comes into play!

 Remember, this is always a moving target and to get the best results you have to adjust your sin and go strategy to your opponent, not just blindly play fixed ranges.
 However, having a good starting strategy is crucial, and this is your best bet to become a winning player in these games.
 To get a bit more info on that, as well as all 49 spin and go charts for every possible preflop scenario, you can get my course and take your game to the next level.